datanav/docs/technical/keap-webcrm.rst

      - "string"

-Keap Opportunity to Webcrm Opportunities
+Keap Opportunity to WebCRM Opportunities
 ----------------------------------------
-Every Keap Opportunity will be synchronized with a Webcrm Opportunities.
+Every Keap Opportunity will be synchronized with a WebCRM Opportunities.

-Once a link between a Keap Opportunity and a Webcrm Opportunities is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Keap Opportunity and a WebCRM Opportunities is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Keap Opportunity and a Webcrm Opportunities:
+The following properties are synchronized between a Keap Opportunity and a WebCRM Opportunities:

 .. list-table::
    :header-rows: 1

    * - Keap Opportunity Property
-     - Webcrm Opportunities Property
+     - WebCRM Opportunities Property
-     - Webcrm Data Type
+     - WebCRM Data Type

-Keap Product to Webcrm Products
+Keap Product to WebCRM Products
 -------------------------------
-Every Keap Product will be synchronized with a Webcrm Products.
+Every Keap Product will be synchronized with a WebCRM Products.

-Once a link between a Keap Product and a Webcrm Products is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Keap Product and a WebCRM Products is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Keap Product and a Webcrm Products:
+The following properties are synchronized between a Keap Product and a WebCRM Products:

 .. list-table::
    :header-rows: 1

    * - Keap Product Property
-     - Webcrm Products Property
+     - WebCRM Products Property
-     - Webcrm Data Type
+     - WebCRM Data Type
    * - product_price
      - ProductPrice
      - "string"

-Keap Users to Webcrm Users
+Keap Users to WebCRM Users
 --------------------------
-Every Keap Users will be synchronized with a Webcrm Users.
+Every Keap Users will be synchronized with a WebCRM Users.

-Once a link between a Keap Users and a Webcrm Users is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Keap Users and a WebCRM Users is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Keap Users and a Webcrm Users:
+The following properties are synchronized between a Keap Users and a WebCRM Users:

 .. list-table::
    :header-rows: 1

    * - Keap Users Property
-     - Webcrm Users Property
+     - WebCRM Users Property
-     - Webcrm Data Type
+     - WebCRM Data Type
    * - email_address
      - UserEmail
      - "string"